 Esperanza for baroque oboe and harpsichord, was written for my partner, Gail Hennessy.

-A Distant Kiss was a present for Lucy Russell, first violinist of the Fitzwilliam Quartet.
+A Distant Kiss, for string quartet was a present for Lucy Russell, first violinist of the Fitzwilliam Quartet.
 It's been played by the Fitzwilliam Quartet at several concerts since the premiere in 2012.

 I made a different version of that material for string quartet violin/viola/cello/double bass for the Robinson Panoramic Quartet.

-Flats for solo harpsichord performed by Steven Devine
+Flats written for solo harpsichord, performed by Steven Devine.

 Or Galon - a soliloquy for trombone against a drone, for Emily White (a musician to inspire other musicians).
 Premiered at the Tin Hut, Aberdeenshire and on the Welsh borders since then.